 a.
-Development Team Experience (180 points possible):
+Development Team Experience

 Participation by an entity with a demonstrated track record of quality experience in completed development or management of low income housing tax credit Projects.
 MBOH will consider all members of the Development Team (Applicant, Owner, Developer, General Partner, Management Company, and HC Consultant) and whether housing Projects have been developed and operated with the highest quality either in Montana or another state.
 Special attention will be paid to existing Projects, amount of active local community participation used to develop Projects, and a management entity with a good compliance track record and specialized training.
-If a new Developer_this requirement may be met-these points can be obtained through Experienced Partners.
+If a new Developer, this requirement may be met through Experienced Partners.

 b.
-Management Education (60 points possible):
+Management Education

-Thirty points each will be awarded for (i) one member of the Management Company meeting meets the education requirement under Section 12, and (ii) one member of the Development Team (other than the Management Company) who is directly and actively involved with the Project that has been trained by a Nationally Recognized LIHTC Compliance Training Company.
+(i) one member of the Management Company meets the education requirement under Section 12, and (ii) one member of the Development Team (other than the Management Company) who is directly and actively involved with the Project has been trained by a Nationally Recognized LIHTC Compliance Training Company.
 For MBOH purposes, to maintain certification, the person must attend a complete class with a Nationally Recognized LIHTC Compliance Training Company at least once every four years (certificates must be attached with each Application).
 MBOH annual compliance training does not qualify for credit under this category.

 c.
-Cold Weather Development Experience (90 points possible):
+Cold Weather Development Experience

-Ninety points will be awarded if the The Project's Developer or Consultant who is actively involved in the actual construction process has experience with Cold Weather Development and Construction, as reported on the MBOH Cold Weather Experience Form.
+The Project's Developer or Consultant who is actively involved in the actual construction process has experience with Cold Weather Development and Construction, as reported on the MBOH Cold Weather Experience Form.
 Cold Weather Development and Construction is defined as experience of the HC Developer or Consultant on one or more Projects located above the 40 degrees north parallel.

 The application must list all affordable housing including low-income housing tax credit Projects in Montana or any other state developed, owned, managed or consulted on by Applicant and any member of the Development Team or for which an Award of tax credits was received, whether or not such Projects were successfully completed.
-All Development Team members, including Applicant, Developer, General Partner/Owner, Management Company, and HC Consultant must consent in writing, on a form provided in the UniApp Supplement, to the release of information by any other applicable state tax credit agencies to MBOH regarding the Applicant's history of performance on other tax credit Projects.
+All Development Team members, including Applicant, Developer, General Partner/Owner, Management Company, and HC Consultant must sign and the Application must include the completed and signed UniApp Supplement Tax Credit Information Release Form, providing consent to the release of information by other third parties.